Democracy in Nigeria

 Explaining the history of Africa’s largest democracy and the influence of the military, ethnicity, and religious belief.

 Nigeria’s democracy has been fragile and fluctuating since independence.
-Successive governments have struggled to create a sense of national unity in a complex country whose borders were drawn by British colonialists, incorporating more than 200 ethnic groups.
+Successive governments have struggled to create a sense of national unity in a complex country whose borders were drawn by British colonialists.
 Democratization and development have progressed at different speeds in the country’s disparate regions.

-The less-developed north is more religiously conservative, with the Hausa and Fulani people forming a majority in far north-western states, and the Kanuri being the largest group in the north-east.
+The less-developed north is more religiously conservative, with the Hausa people representing a majority in far north-western states, and the Kanuri being the largest group in the north-east.
 Women in Nigeria’s northern states gained the vote decades later than women in the south, with universal suffrage not achieved until 1979.

 The mostly Christian Igbo people are the largest ethnic grouping in the south-east, where there are less centralized and more egalitarian traditions, as well as a tense history of separatism from Nigeria.

 Nigeria’s democracy also has a long and troubled relationship with its military.
-For almost half of its existence as an independent state, Nigeria has been under military rule instead of civilian administration.
+For 29 years of its existence as an independent state, Nigeria has been under military rule instead of civilian administration.

 This article explains the role of the military, the fluid influence of ethnicity, and the quest for a better democracy in Nigeria.